LiveLike/livelike-docs/docs/Platform/quests/complete-quests-guide-cms-sdk.md

 ---
 # What are Quests?

-A Quest is a set of tasks a user must complete to achieve a goal.
+A Quest is a structured set of tasks designed to guide users toward achieving a specific goal.

-Quest Tasks: Individual tasks within a quest.
-Tasks can be completed in any order, but progress toward the overall Quest goal is tracked.
+Each quest consists of Quest Tasks — individual milestones or actions that users can complete in any order.
+Progress is tracked automatically, helping both users and integrators monitor how close they are to completing the overall quest.

 ### Why use quests?

-Quests give the end user a more gamified experience.
-They have to do multiple things in order to accomplish a single goal.
-During the quests, the user and integrators are able to see the progress of the quest.
-This progress allows the user to see how much is left in order for them to complete the quest.
+Quests add a gamified, goal-oriented experience to your product.
+Instead of completing a single action, users engage in a series of meaningful steps that build momentum and motivation.
+As users progress, both they and the system can visualize completion status — creating a sense of achievement and clarity about what remains to be done.

+#### Common Use Cases

-Quests can be used to build things like:
+Quests can be used to create:

-* New user on-boarding checklists
+* New user onboarding checklists — guide users through setup or registration.
-* Product and feature tours
+* Product or feature tours — introduce new capabilities interactively.
-* One-time promotional campaigns
+* Promotional campaigns — encourage engagement through time-limited challenges or rewards.

 #### Creating Quests in CMS  - [How to create a Quest in CMS](https://docs.livelike.com/docs/how-to-create-a-quest-in-cms#/)